 Part 4 - Visibility of paid contents

 The question of visibility of paid contents is logically a central issue in readers’ subscription process.
 Of course, if the contents are visible but not qualitative and deprived of added value (cf value proposition), and if the user experience is marred, then it won’t be enough.
-All these elements are needed to maximise chances of conversion.
+All these elements are needed to maximize chances of conversion.

 The following question can then be raised: why is the visibility of paid content important in the conversion process?